agungasb/SIMPLE-GROUND/memory-bank/progress.md

 - The Croissant Calculator input fields now only display final products, excluding intermediate products like "Adonan" and "Laminasi", based on user feedback.
 - The Croissant Calculator now displays a "Product Input Summary (pcs)" section, showing the total quantity in pieces for each product input.
 - The Croissant Calculator's "Recipe Calculation Results" now explicitly label amounts in "resep".
+- The "Plain Croissant" is now appearing in the Croissant Production Calculator input fields after removing its exclusion from the `intermediateRecipeKeys` array in `index.html`.
+- The Recipe Scaler now excludes specified intermediate products and base recipes from its dropdown using a new `intermediateRecipeKeysForScaler` array.
+- **The `Uncaught ReferenceError: refreshRecipeScalerContent is not defined` has been resolved by moving the `refreshRecipeScalerContent` function to the global scope in `index.html`.**

 ## What's Left to Build
 - The Croissant Calculator's calculation logic for recipes and ingredient aggregation needs further development and testing, now accounting for baked and frozen quantities and specifically for final products.
 The calculation logic has been further refined to accurately handle "pcs" based ingredients in sub-recipes, directly translating "pcs" amounts to "resep" for sub-recipes.